 Happy birthday Mo

 1992 – Egyptian forward Mohamed Salah was born in Basyoun.
 He joined Basel from El Mokawloon El Arab on his twentieth birthday, netting twenty times in 79 games and helping them to claim the League title in 2013 before moving on to Chelsea for a reported £11m in January 2014.
-He arrived at Anfield from Roma for an initial €42m in July 2017, scoring a stunning 71 goals in 104 games as he helped us to claim the UEFA Champions League in Madrid earlier this month, after Final disappointment the previous year in Kiev.
+He arrived at Anfield from Roma for an initial €42m in July 2017, scoring a stunning 91 goals in 144 games and helping us to claim the UEFA Champions League in Madrid last June, after Final disappointment the previous year in Kiev.

 1999 - Sander Westerveld signed from Vitesse Arnhem for £4m, a then British record fee for a goalkeeper.
 He made 103 appearances between our sticks, helping us to claim five trophies in 2001, before moving on to Real Sociedad in December 2001 after the arrival of Jerzy Dudek and Chris Kirkland.

 First and last caps

 1980 - Ray Kennedy won his seventeenth and final cap as England lost 1-0 to host nation Italy in the European Championships in Turin.
 Ex-red Kevin Keegan skippered a side that also included Phil Neal and Phil Thompson.

 1982 – Jan Mølby made his senior debut for Denmark in their 2-1 defeat in the Nordic Championships in Oslo.
 It was his only cap as a Kolding player, as he became the first player from this club to win senior honours.